JustinGOSSES/wellio.js/README.md

 to call the sever-side wellio npm module functions in the browser.

 ## Code Organization Summary

+There are currently separate front-end and back-end javascript versions of wellio.
+Eventually, they will merge.

+#### Server-side
+The server-side wellio can be found in the <b>dist</b> folder.
+You can install it locally via `npm install wellio` as described on the npm homepage <a href="https://www.npmjs.com/package/wellio">here</a>.
+You can also call this via require(wellio) in ObservableHQ as described in the ObservableHQ demo above.

+##### Functions currently working include:
+- returnThing: A testing function that returns anything provided to it.
+	`wellio.returnThing("test")` = "test"
+- loadLAS: A function that takes an argument of the well log name as a string, finds that file in the local file system and returns it as a string of text.
+	`var well_string = wellio.loadLAS("00/01-01-073-05W5/0.LAS")` = <full well log as string>
+- las2json: Takes the result of loadLAS or another text string, or another LAS file already loaded into memory, and converts it into the wellio json format.
+	`var well_json = wellio.las2json(well_string)` = <all information in las 2.0 file but string txt file converted to json>
+- CurveNames: Given a well already converted into json, returns the available curves `var curvesNames = wellio.CurveNames(well_json)` = ['GR','ILD','PHID']
+- VER_block: Given a well already converted into json, returns verision information block data `var VER_block = wellio.VER_block(well_json)` = <verion information block of text information in string form>
+- UWI: Given a well already converted into json, returns the well UWI `var UWI_well_json = wellio.UWI(well_json)` = text string of UWI, for example => '00/01-01-073-05W5/0'
+- getCurve: Given a well already converted into json, returns a given curve name in string format `var GR_well_json = wellio.getCurve(well_json,"GR")` = an array of the GR data, for example [0.00,0.99,,,]

+#### Front-end side
-This repo contains code for the demo page</a>, which leverages the wellio.js JavaScript file in the js folder.
+This repo contains various pieces of code for the github pages demo page.
+In addition to the the wellio.js JavaScript file in the js folder, there is the index.html, which is the main html page for <a href="https://justingosses.github.io/wellio.js/">the github pages demo</a>.

-#### <b>Wellio.js</b> <a href="https://github.com/JustinGOSSES/wellio.js/blob/master/js/wellio.js">script</a> will have a few basics functions (not all are written yet)
-1. las2json(onelas) : <i>Function that takes a single LAS text file representing a single well and returns an object variable in JSON format for that well.</i>
-2. json2las(oneJSON): <i>Function that takes a single json representing a single well and writes a LAS 2.0 file.</i>
-3. download(filename, text): <i>Function that takes a filename and text string and writes a file (either json or las) to your designated downloads folder.</i>
-4. additional?

-#### Demo
-Additional to the wellio.js file, there are a variety of files running the demo page at index.html or <a href="https://justingosses.github.io/wellio.js/">here</a>.
-The main javascript file aside from wellio.js is main.js
+CSS files are in the CSS folder.

+Several example well logs are in the ASSETS folder.

 <a href="https://github.com/agile-geoscience/g3">G3.js</a> is used to draw a plot of the well log curves.
 It leverages <a href="https://github.com/d3">d3.js</a>.
 <a href="https://github.com/vkiryukhin/vkBeautify">VKbeautify.js</a> is a script for adding spaces and such to JSON to make them prettier when printed.
 <a href="https://github.com/google/code-prettify">run_prettify.js</a> does something similar but is focused on making it print nicely into HTML DOM elements.

-### DIST Folder
-The DIST folder holds files for the node.js version of wellio that runs on the server side or is called from the browser using require.js.
-The file with the wellio functions in the dist folder is index.js.
-The NPM page is <a href="https://www.npmjs.com/package/wellio"> here</a>.
+#### <b>Wellio.js</b> <a href="https://github.com/JustinGOSSES/wellio.js/blob/master/js/wellio.js">script</a> will have a few basics functions (not all are written yet)
+1. las2json(onelas) : <i>Function that takes a single LAS text file representing a single well and returns an object variable in JSON format for that well.</i>
+2. download(filename, text): <i>Function that takes a filename and text string and writes a file (either json or las) to your designated downloads folder.</i>

 ## Road Map
 Right now, wellio.js just does LAS -> Wellio JSON.
 There are variety of features that could be added to increase the functionality of wellio and in particular enable cross-communication with other LAS-focused projects.